SAFETY AND EMERGENCY INFORMATION

 In the event of an illness or accident with injury, the laboratory instructor/TAs contact storeroom staff who will help assess the situation and call for assistance as outlined below.

-1. Storeroom Staff contact a Chemistry Department Safety Officer who will complete an incident report.
+1. Storeroom Staff contact a Chemistry and Biochemistry Department Safety Officer who will complete an incident report.
 If Storeroom staff are not present, use this flowchart to assist you in completing the Incident Response until a staff member arrives to assist you.
 Instructors/TAs should help provide necessary descriptions and accounts.
 The student(s) involved in the incident should not return to the laboratory until the Safety Officer or VEMS releases them.

 1. Safety Officers